 I joined the School of Politics and International Relations in September 2016.
 I studied Philosophy, Politics and Economics at the University of Oxford, took an MA with Distinction in International Relations at the University of Nottingham, and was funded by the University of Nottingham to research my PhD into British European policy, subsequently published as Britain and Europe since 1945.
-I research and deliver research-led teaching in the School of Politics and International Relations, as well as being Director of Admissions for Postgraduate Research students.

 My research specialises in: